 WHAT IS A CURANDERA?
 Curanderas are traditional healers, who carry knowledge of foods, herbs, and other cultural remedies working with the body, mind, and spirit.
-Curanderismo has been practiced throughout Mexico, Central and South America, and in the United States for hundreds of years, with each curandera offering a skillset unique to her natural gifts, training, or cultural practices.
-As the granddaughter of a New Mexican curandera, Felicia continues this lineage by integrating her Mexican and Native American teachings to help others (re)connect to their Self with natural foods, herbal remedios, and good energy - and that is how Kitchen Curandera was born.
-With permission from her elders, she continues to share knowledge through workshops and gatherings held all over the world.
+Curandería has been practiced throughout the Americas for over five hundred years, with each curandera offering a unique skillset applying her natural gifts, training, or cultural practices.
+With permission from her elders, Felicia carries on her family lineage of holistic healing through workshops and gatherings held all over the world.

-Felicia completed training as a massage practitioner in 1995 from Bio-Link Therapeutic Massage Institute, studied holistic aromatherapy at the Southwest Institute of Healing Arts, is a graduate of the T. Colin Campbell Plant-Based Nutrition Studies Program, and is a yoga nidra instructor certified by the Sivananda Yoga Vedanta Center of Los Angeles.
-She has been featured in various magazines including American Indian, Native Peoples, Spirituality & Health, is a recipe contributor to the site Forks Over Knives, and is a founding board member with the non-profit organization NATIFS.
-Lastly, in 2018 Felicia earned her popoxcomitl (a clay vessel used for smudging rituals) in a ceremony given by elders of her community, honoring her as a Curandera of Culinary Medicine.
+Felicia completed training as a massage practitioner in 1995 from Bio-Link Therapeutic Massage Institute focusing on Ayurvedic massage, studied holistic aromatherapy at the Southwest Institute of Healing Arts, is a graduate of the T. Colin Campbell Plant-Based Nutrition Studies Program, is a yoga nidra instructor certified by the Sivananda Yoga Vedanta Center of Los Angeles, and is the Board Chair with the non-profit organization NATIFS.